 Customers are easy to get in the cleaning industry, and cleaners are hard to find.
 This creates a natural bottleneck where customers call and can’t be served.
 Referring them to the competition and not asking for anything in return will create tremendous goodwill, pushing the business forward in ways that aren’t always obvious in the beginning.

 Learn what works for you

 There’s not one right way to start a cleaning business, and you’ll learn what works for you.
-But one of the takeaways from Angela’s experience is that you don’t have to figure it out on your own.
-WIth networks in your local community, and the more than 18,000 pros in our online Facebook group, you’re never going it alone with Housecall Pro.
+But the great news is that you don’t have to figure it out on your own.
+With networks in your local community and the more than 18,000 Pros in our highly supportive online Facebook group, you never have to go it alone with Housecall Pro.